yujiri8/yujiri.xyz/reviews/undertale.md

 The main mechanic is bullet hell-style dodging during enemy turns.
 There's no unavoidable damage (or almost none; there's one enemy that might be an exception), and each enemy has a good variety of moves.
 Just about all of them [can be evaded without prior knowledge](/game_design/trial_and_error).

 One thing that's done really well is how their attack patterns progress throughout the fight, especially bosses.
-Bosses usually start with their easiest attacks and break out new ones or more sophisticated versions of early ones as they go on.
+They usually start with their easiest attacks and break out new ones or more sophisticated versions of early ones as they go on.

 They also introduce a few different color-coded types of attacks and modified states for your avatar that change the dodging rules, massively expanding their design space beyond simple messes of bullets.